colton-gabertan/colton-gabertan.github.io/_posts/2025-02-09-Windows-11-Security-Hardening:-Using-Wazuh-and-CIS-Benchmarks.md

 ### Configuration Assessment Findings

-The Wazuh Agent was able to leverage simple commands and registry checks to map against the Center for Internet Security (CIS) critical security controls as well as other frameworks such as CMMC, PCI-DSS, and SOC 2.
+The Wazuh Agent was able to leverage simple commands and registry checks to map against the CIS Critical Security Controls as well as other frameworks such as CMMC, PCI-DSS, and SOC 2.
 <div align="center">
     <img src="/assets/CISCompliance.png">
 </div>